melihovv/Calculator/README.md

 # Calculator

-Simple arithmetic calculator written with Bison&Flex.
+Simple arithmetic calculator written with Bison&Flex and evaluated with llvm.

-[This](https://github.com/melihovv/Calculator/tree/spirit) branch contains implementation with boost::spirit and [this](https://github.com/melihovv/Calculator/tree/antlr4) - with antlr4.